pullmana8/louisiana-clean-air/index.md

 2. Develop a system to schedule appointments easily through embedded calendar
 3. Text message bot to be able to reschedule appointments if needed
 4. Open second location for showcase of products in person
+5. Set up booths from time to time to showcase the products